NLnetLabs/incremental-deleg/draft-homburg-deleg-incremental-deleg.md

 An adversary that is able to spoof a referral response, can alter this information and redirect all traffic for the delegation to a rogue name server undetected.
 The adversary can then perceive all queries for the redirected zone (Privacy concern) and alter all unsigned parts of responses (such as further referrals, which is a Security concern).

-DNSSEC protection of delegation information prevents that, and is the only counter measure that also works against on-path attackers.
+DNSSEC protection of delegation information prevents that, and is the only countermeasure that also works against on-path attackers.
 At the time of writing, the only way to DNSSEC validate and verify delegations at all levels in the DNS hierarchy is to revalidate delegations {{?I-D.ietf-dnsop-ns-revalidation}}, which is done after the fact and has other security concerns ({{Section 7 of ?I-D.ietf-dnsop-ns-revalidation}}).

-Direct delegation information (provided by SVCB RRs in ServiceMode) include the hostnames of the authoritative name serversfor the delegation as well as IP addresses for those hostnames.
+Direct delegation information (provided by SVCB RRs in ServiceMode) includes the hostnames of the authoritative name servers for the delegation as well as IP addresses for those hostnames.
 Since the information is stored authoritatively in the delegating zone, it will be DNSSEC signed if the zone is signed.
-When the delegation is outsourced, then the delegation is protected when the zones providing the aliasing resource records *and* the zones serving the targets of the aliases are all DNSSEC signed.
+When the delegation is outsourced, then it's protected when the zones providing the aliasing resource records *and* the zones serving the targets of the aliases are all DNSSEC signed.

 ## Maximize ease of deployment {#deployability}